-A combination of things; travel, my favourite chefs, books, street food, restaurants, my mum and often just my imagination.
-I try not to limit myself.
+A combination of things; travel, tv chefs, books, street food, creative restaurant menus, my parents and often just my imagination.

 What camera do you use?

 I use a Canon 700d with various lens’.
 I also have an Olympus 35mm film camera for travelling.
-To edit photos, I use Photoshop, VSCO Cam and Afterlight.
+To edit photos, I use Photoshop, VSCO Cam and Lightroom.

 What country have you visited that has the best cuisine?

-This is a hard one!
-My family are Jamaican, so for me I’ve always enjoyed traditional Caribbean food which is pretty amazing.
-I’ve travelled to a lot of places from Europe to China, but I’d love to go to India, South America and Morocco as I cook and eat a lot of this kind of food.
-I love the intense spices and vibrant colours.
+This is a hard one.
+My family are Jamaican, so for me I’ve always enjoyed traditional Caribbean food.
+I’ve travelled to a lot of places but I’m yet to visit India or Morocco – I love these cuisines!

 Have you ever lived abroad?

-Berlin stole my heart in the summer of 2014.
-I lived there for a few months travel writing, meeting wonderful people, (trying) to learn German and exploring the city.
-It has the hippy culture and gritty aesthetic of east London, but the effortless style and trendiness of New York’s city slickers all rolled into one.
+Yes, in 2014 Berlin stole my heart.
+I lived there for a couple of months on travel writing course and met some amazing people.
+It has the hipster culture and gritty aesthetic of east London, but the effortless style and trendiness of New York all rolled into one.
 For a city so big and diverse it was never overcrowded or suffocating.
-Berlin mingles so many elements perfectly well yet holds its own.
-If you’re into history, art, pop culture, music and fashion – it’s a must-visit!
+If you’re into art history, fashion, pop culture or music, it’s a must-visit!
 There’s some great vintage shops and cool museums over there.